yichifauzi/inventory-tabs/README.md

 Provider IDs can be set to `""` to prevent tabs being provided for that object.

-Provider IDs are automatically populated further down in the config, where you can disable the default matching logic for each provider (e.g. the Chest provider matching all AbstractChestBlocks).</br>
+All present provider IDs are automatically populated under `[registryProviderDefaults]`, where you can disable the default matching logic for each provider (e.g. the chest provider matching all AbstractChestBlocks).
-This is effectively a more fine-tuned whitelisting mode.

-If a handled screen shouldn't display tabs, or should display tabs but isn't, its ID can be added to the `allow` and `deny` lists in `tabDisplayFilter`.
-Read the config for more information.
+If a handled screen shouldn't display tabs, or should display tabs but isn't, its handler ID can be added to the `allow` and `deny` lists in `[tabDisplayFilter]`.

 ### Addons